The Great Flood

 Does the Church still teach that it was a global flood?

 Yes, sort of.
-The Church gives the traditional story of the Flood in its curriculum and publications, but they usually focus on the gospel principles to pull from the story, not the specifics of how it may have happened.[16]
-However, the most recent article on a literal global Flood was published in 1998 in the Ensign.[17]
+The Church gives the traditional story of the flood in its curriculum and publications, but they usually focus on the gospel principles to pull from the story, not the specifics of how it may have happened.[16]
+The most recent article on a literal global flood was published in 1998 in the Ensign.[17]

 Have general authorities ever weighed in on the importance of a global versus local Flood?

-Joseph Fielding Smith in the 1950s said there needed to be a global Flood for the earth to be baptized,[18] but no recent general authorities have weighed in on this matter.
+Joseph Fielding Smith said in the 1950s that there needed to be a global flood for the earth to be baptized,[18] but no recent general authorities have weighed in on this matter.

 Is believing in a global flood a requirement to be an "orthodox" member of the Church?